rtmigo/xrandom_dart/README.md

 # Which to choose

+If you do not want to bother, take `Xrandom`.
+It works fast and everywhere.

 | Target                            | Mobile and Desktop | and JavaScript |
 |----------------------------------|------------------|------------|
 | **Just a generator**  | `Xrandom64`              | `Xrandom`        |